2021 EXHIBITION SCHEDULE

-Mike + Schomer: Cows, Color & Comradery
+Mike + Schomer: Cows, Color & Camaraderie

 Apr.
 24 - May 29, 2021 | Main Galleries

-Mike + Schomer: Cows, Color and Comradery celebrates the kinship of artists Mike Judy (American, b.
+Mike + Schomer: Cows, Color and Comaraderie celebrates the kinship of artists Mike Judy (American, b.
 1952) and Schomer Lichtner (American, 1905-2006) through the colorful and eccentric work they created.
 The exhibition highlights 45 paintings and works on paper from elegant posing ballerinas—a lifelong favorite subject of Lichtner—to gritty jazz musicians showcasing Judy's lifelong love affair with fine art and music, and cigarette smoking fish to a cast of curious cows.
 The exhibition showcases Judy's works, which span his career and features a selection of new works, and rarely-exhibited permanent collection works by the late Milwaukee artist Schomer Lichtner, acquired by the museum in 2010 through the Kohler Foundation, Inc.

-Factory Made: An Exploration of the Industrial Scar
+Factory Made: Artists Explore the Industrial Scar

 June 5 - Jul.
 19, 2021 | Main Galleries

-Scandinavian American: Photography by Photographer Erika Skogg
+Scandinavian American: Photography by Erika Skogg

 Jul.
 24 - Sept.
 13, 2021 | Main Galleries